arsany/CloudFormation-ELB-ASG-CloudWatch/README.md

 *For the diagram you can check CloudFormation.pdf*

-here is HA-Application using ELB - ASG and Cloud watch
+Here is HA-Application using ELB-ASG and Cloud watch

 using Create.sh bash file you can spacify stack-name , template-body and parameters